 UGIC announces financial results of nine months period ended September 30, 2018 (BSE)

-United Gulf Investment Corporation announced its financial results for the nine months period ended September 30, 2018.
-Net Profit amounted to BHD 153 .414 Mill and Earnings per share 0.77 Fils against a Net Profit of BHD 460.868 Mill and Earnings per share 2.30 Fils for same period last year.
+United Gulf Investment Corporation announced financial results of nine months period ended September 30, 2018.
+Net Profit amounted to BHD 215.653 Mill and Earnings per share 0.77 Fils against a Net Profit of BHD 932.4 Mill and Earnings per share 2.30 Fils for same period last year.

 More »